 You work hard for your money, but does your money work hard for you?
 When you store your cash under your mattress (or in a bank), it will produce next to nothing.
-Investing is how you become wealthy plain and simple - When you put money into an investment, your cash go to work for you.
+Investing is how you become wealthy, plain and simple - When you put money into an investment, your cash go to work for you.
 The government cannot save you or your family, or ensure your financial freedom.
 Set your mind right about earning money.
 More cash = more freedom!

-Money itself won’t make you happy, but it will give you the ability to provide a better life for yourself and your loved ones.
+Money itself may not make you happy, but it will give you the ability to provide a better life for yourself and your loved ones.
 You must invest with income streams that give you positive cash flow, learn to leverage your debt, learn to handle inflation and take control of your physical assets.

 But what is the best "job" for your cash?
 How can your money earn the most and offer the least risk?
 One investment stands head and shoulders above the rest: real estate.

 Here are reasons why investing real estate is an excellent choice for protecting and growing your wealth than any investment asset available today anywhere in the world....

 One of the biggest benefits to income producing real estate investments is that leases generally secure the assets.
 This provides a regular income stream that is significantly higher than the typical stock dividend yields.
 Owner occupancy also saves you dead rent.